When your employees share company content on social media, it drives more reach, more engagement, and more trust than branded posts ever could.

 We’ve already briefly covered this, but it’s integral to the success of your program.

-Always keep an eye on how many advocates you have, and how many of those advocates are actively participating.
+Always keep track of the number of advocates you have and the percentage of those advocates who are actively participating.

 Do they create or contribute their own original content?

-These figures show how enthusiastic and interested employees are in your program.
+These figures demonstrate the enthusiasm of employees in your program.

-There will be a spark in activity when you start your program, and the last thing you want is for it to dramatically fall off after a few months.
+There will naturally be a spike in activity when you start your program, but the last thing you want is for it to dramatically fall off after a few months.

-To combat this, make sure that consistently sharing fresh content and continuously recruiting more advocates.
+To combat this, ensure that you consistently share fresh content and continually recruit more advocates.
 New employees will be particularly keen to make a good impression by getting involved!

-Earned media value refers to how much it would have cost for your reach and engagement on social media if you paid for advertising.
+Earned media value estimates what it would have cost to achieve your social media reach and engagement through paid advertising.

 It’s not the only way to measure ROI, but it’s a good indicator of how your advocacy program is performing, compared to paid social.

-If you’re trying to demonstrate the impact to get more of your company on board, this is a figure you can show them.
+If you’re trying to demonstrate the impact to get more of your team on board, this is a figure you can show them.

-The DSMN8 platform analytics suite shows your earned media value at a glance, like this:
+DSMN8 shows your earned media value at a glance, like this:

 Here’s one for your sales team, marketers, and recruiters!